 UC San Diego Health Academics

-As part of our academic enterprise, UC San Diego Health has two professional schools, both located on the university campus in La Jolla.
+As part of our academic enterprise, UC San Diego Health has three professional schools, each located on the university campus in La Jolla.

 UC San Diego School of Medicine